magento/merchdocs/src/customers/account-dashboard-stored-payment-methods.md

 ## Add stored payment method from checkout

-1. From the storefront, go to the detail page of the product.
+1. From the storefront, the customer goes to the detail page of the product.

-1. Add product to the cart.
+1. Adds product to the cart.

 1. Proceeds to checkout.

-1. Complete the **Shipping** step.
+1. Completes the **Shipping** step.

-1. Select the **Braintree Credit Card** payment method.
+1. Selects the **Braintree Credit Card** payment method.

-1. Fill in credit card data.
+1. Fills in credit card data.

-1. Choose **Save for later use** check-box.
+1. Selects the **Save for later use** checkbox.

-1. Click <span class="btn">Place Order</span>.
+1. Clicks <span class="btn">Place Order</span>.

-The saved payment method will be displayed in the **Stored Payment Methods** tab of the customer dashboard.
+The saved payment method is then displayed in the _Stored Payment Methods_ tab of the customer dashboard.